Pet-projects/real-angular-rooms/README.md

 });
 ```

-Inside of an AngularJS view you can use the "{{ }}" symbols to access data that was included on the $scope through the controller or even inside the view.
+Inside of an AngularJS view you can use the "{{ }}" symbols to access data that was included in the $scope object through the controller or even inside the view.

-Inside of angular directives you don't need to use "{{ }}", have a look at the ng-click or ng-repeat bellow.
+Inside of angular directives you don't need to use "{{ }}", have a look at the ng-click or ng-repeat bellow:

 ```html
 <h2>Rooms available</h2>